 Dida would make patishapta on a small clay oven.
 Coconuts were in abundance at home.
 So, even in her busy schedule, she used to make more than 50- 60 patishaptas at a time.
 Normally our summer holidays would also have rest of our cousins and a lot of extended family at home.
 All of us got to enjoy patishapta in the evening.
 Till date, I am yet to taste a patishapta which would replicate that taste.
 My chhotokakima (one of my aunts) makes beautiful patishapta too and she has learnt from her.
 That’s the closest to what Dida would make.
 Now that I think of it, Pishimoni (my father’s sister) also makes almost a similar one.

 With motherhood, I was sure that I wanted to feed the best to my children.
 And I learnt to make patishapta and other pithes and pulis.
 I wanted to carry on the tradition of making pithe at home during makar shankranti.
 I actually feel proud that I am continuing the tradition and that Dida would have been very proud of me.
-I know that the patishapta I make is not as good as the one that Dida would make but it’s close.
+The patishapta I make is not as good as the one that Dida would make but it’s close.
 And I am sure, with time and experience, one day I would make 50 patishaptas at one go and they would be just like the ones that Dida would make.

 for the filling